 If you remarry, you won’t be able to claim benefits based on your living ex’s earnings record.
 If, however, your ex is deceased and you remarried after you turned 60, you can collect on your deceased ex’s Social Security earnings record.
 Further, if you’ve been married to a new spouse for at least 12 months, you can file for spousal benefits on your new spouse’s Social Security earnings record.

 Well, maybe all that is a bit complicated.
 The fact is, if you’ve been divorced for more than ten years and are approaching retirement age or are looking at a gray divorce (divorce at 50 or older), you likely have some questions that need answering.
 An experienced divorce attorney will help you parse your options and help ensure that you receive the Social Security benefits to which you are entitled when the right time comes.
 Social Security—much like any governmental mechanism—is a complicated program, but your rightful benefits matter too much to simply leave them to chance.

-If You Have Questions about Social Security and Divorce, Consult a Texas Divorce Lawyer Today
+If You Have Questions about the rules of Social Security and Divorce, Consult a Texas Divorce Lawyer Today

 Divorce comes with a unique set of complicated issues, and the rules related to collecting Social Security benefits is one of them.
 If you’re facing a divorce in Richmond, Katy, Richmond, Rosenberg, or anywhere in Texas, Attorney Frank J. Vendt at The Vendt Law Firm, P.L.L.C. is an experienced divorce attorney who can help you better understand how your Social Security benefits will be affected.
 Mr. Vendt is here to answer your questions and to help you move forward, confident in the knowledge that you’re protecting your best interests into the future.
 To schedule a consultation with Mr. Vendt, please contact or call our office at (832) 276-9474 today.